 Size of the Light Source

-The only real difference between soft and hard lighting is the size of the light.
-The quality of the light (and shadows!) is affected by the size of the source relative to the subject.
+The only real difference between hard and soft light is the size of your light source.
+The quality of the light (and shadows!) is affected by the size of the light source relative to the subject.
 So the main concept to remember from this article is this:

 The bigger the light source, the softer the light.

-As you increase the size of the light, you “soften” it.
+As you increase the light size, you “soften” it.
 So really big sources of light produce softer lighting; a smaller light source produces harder lighting.
 A large light “wraps a subject in illumination, filling in shadows and reducing contrast.

 Let’s look at a few common light sources which will illustrate my point.
 (My usual assistant is back in school so I had to find a stand-in.
 She works very cheaply and is great about keeping a smile on her face as I shoot).
 Look to see how the shadows (especially the one under her chin) change as I change from a popup flash to an external flash and modifier.
 Note that I’ve adjusted my exposure using a gray card, so the overall brightness of my image doesn’t change, just the shadows.
 See how the shadows affect the overall feel of an image!